AI Use Cases/Software

 What is the timeframe to deploy AI multi-touch attribution?

-Deployment takes 10-14 weeks from contract signature to production model serving.
+Plan for a working system inside the first 100 days.
 Weeks 1-2 involve data discovery and schema mapping across your Salesforce, HubSpot, Stripe, and analytics stack.
 Weeks 3-6 focus on model training using your historical deal data (typically 12-24 months of closed-won opportunities).
 Weeks 7-10 include UAT with your marketing and sales ops teams, and weeks 11-14 cover go-live and initial optimization.
-Most Software clients see measurable attribution improvements and pipeline conversion gains within 60 days of go-live.
+A rollout like this is scoped to show measurable attribution improvements and pipeline conversion gains within 60 days of go-live.

 How does Revenue Institute ensure data security and compliance for multi-touch attribution?